averagewagon/cEDH-Decklist-Database/_includes/markdown/motd.md

-Deadline for the current cycle of reviews passed on 7/15.
-Submitted decks will be considered in the next review cycle.
+Deadline for the current cycle of reviews passed on July 15th.
+Decks submitted after that date will be considered in the next review cycle.